victor-nasc/Learn-ML/README.md

 ## 1. Introduction

 This repository aims to introduce readers to basic notions and fundamental concepts in the field of study on Machine Learning, along with some code implementations.
-For a good understanding, it is essential to be familiar with concepts of Differential Calculus and Linear Algebra.
+For a good understanding, it is essential to be familiar with concepts of Differential Calculus, Linear Algebra and Statistics.
 No prior knowledge of Machine Learning is required :)

 We will cover **Supervised Machine Learning**, mathematically formulate this type of problem, explain how training is done and delve into some algorithms.